wp-plugins/woocommerce-ajax-add-to-cart-for-variable-products/readme.txt

 = How this plugin work? =

-This plugin add new javascript file in your footer which get the required data from the page and sent it to php ajax function.
+This plugin add new javascript file in your theme footer, which gets required data from the page when you click on add to cart button on varible product page and sent it to php ajax function of plugin.

 = Is this plugin work with my theme? =

-Yes this plugin will work with most of all themes.
-Just make sure for variable product template, you didn't removed any css classes from add to cart button.
+Yes this plugin will work with most themes.
+Just make sure you didn't removed any css classes from add to cart button from variable product template.

-= Is this plugin add functionality on single page only or archive page or category page =
+= Is this plugin only add functionality on single page or archive page or category page =

-This plugin by default activate everywhere.
-So like where ever on site, there is a variable product, you can add them into cart through ajax.
+This plugin activate ajax functionality everywhere.
+So like is it a single page, category page, archive page or even sidebar with shortcode, where ever it gets varible product, it will work with ajax functionality.

 == Screenshots ==